Oil majors' climate call exposes U.S.-Europe rift on carbon pricing

 This week’s letter calling for a global carbon pricing by Europe’s Statoil, Total, BP, Shell as well as ENI and BG showed first signs of such an agreement, albeit without the support of U.S. peers Exxon Mobil and Chevron.

-Setting a price for each ton of carbon that emitters produce is meant to encourage companies to adopt cleaner technologies and shift away from using fossil fuels, primarily coal.
+Setting a price for each tonne of carbon that emitters produce is meant to encourage companies to adopt cleaner technologies and shift away from using fossil fuels, primarily coal.

 “While we have had discussions with European majors, and we wish them well, we don’t believe we need to join this scheme,” said Exxon Mobil Vice-President Robert Franklin at an industry conference in Paris on Tuesday.